 Encourage Your Child To Eat Healthy Foods

 What your child eats has a significant effect on their mood and how they deal with their traumatic experience.
+“As you begin to take steps to nourish the body, you will be better able to deal with therapy for trauma and the symptoms associated with trauma,” as stated by Dr. Carolyn Coker Ross, MD, MPH, Eating Disorder Specialist.
 The wrong kind of food can cause mood swings and increase the stress they suffer while the right type of food can help your child better deal with traumatic stress.
 Children should avoid fried food, processed food, refined carbohydrates, and sugary snacks and drinks.
 What they should eat more are fresh fruits and vegetables, good-quality protein, and the right kind of fats such as omega-3 fatty acids.
 Lead them by example.
 You should show your children that you are also eating healthy food.
 Feed your children more home-cooked meals rather than eating out or ordering food deliveries from fast-food restaurants.
 And having a meal together is a good time for your family to talk and communicate with one another.

 Promoting Feelings Of Safety And Security For Your Child

 Experiencing a traumatic event may change a child’s view of the world.
 They may suddenly see the world as a more unsafe and horrifying place.
 Providing your child with stability can help alleviate this.
 Stability can be gained by having regular schedules for mealtimes, homework, and other family activities.
 Discuss with your child the future and your plans so that the future will not seem unknown and frightening to them.
 Do not lie or make false promises so that your child will learn to trust again.
 Try to eliminate other sources of stress at home.
 You should be relaxed and stress-free.